So1jon/Hackintosh-Desktop-Haswell/README.md

 • [AppleALC.kext](https://github.com/acidanthera/AppleALC) An open source kernel extension enabling native macOS HD audio for not officially supported codecs without any filesystem modifications.
 AppleALCU can be used for systems with digital-only audio.

 • [RealtekRTL8111.kext](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases) OS X open source ethernet driver for the Realtek RTL8111/8168 family.Due to the lack of an OS X driver that makes use of the advanced features of the Realtek RTL81111/8168 series with the aim to create a state of the art driver that gets the most out of those NICs which can be found on virtually any cheap board on the market today.
-Based on Realtek's Linux driver (version 8.035.0) I have written a driver that is optimized for performance while making efficient use of system resources and keeping the CPU usage down under heavy load.
+Based on Realtek's Linux driver (version 8.035.0) Driver that is optimized for performance while making efficient use of system resources and keeping the CPU usage down under heavy load.

 • [Lilu.kext](https://github.com/acidanthera/Lilu) An open source kernel extension bringing a platform for arbitrary kext, library, and program patching throughout the system for macOS.